andreasHovaldt/king_domino/README.md

 # king_domino
-A repsoitory for a mini project containing code to calculate the points in a game of king domino using OpenCv
+A repsoitory for a mini project containing code to calculate the points in a game of king domino with the main focus of using OpenCV.

+Collaborators:
+* Andreas Højrup
+* Christoffer Christiansen